Jayaseelants/Projects/README.md

 # ATM MACHINE
-This project generates an automated teller machine (ATM) that stores the user's bank account, acount number, and password.
+This project generates an automated teller machine (ATM) that stores the user's bank account, account number, and password.
 With this ATM, users will be able to:

 1.Make deposits